-Because the evanescent-wave solutions decay off as we move away from the delta-function potential (at $x =0$), they do not contribute to the reflection and transmission coefficients.
-Hence, the transmission and reflection coefficients at an energy $E$ are given by
+Because the evanescent-wave solutions decay off as we move away from the delta-function potential (at $x =0$), they do not contribute to the reflection and transmission probabilities.
+Hence, the transmission and reflection coefficients, at an energy $E$, are given by

-Here, $\phi $ denotes the incident angle of the incoming plane-wave.
-We represent the transmission-characteristics in the uppermost and middle panels of Fig.~\ref{figtrs2d}, with the help of polar plots.
+Here, $\phi $ denotes the incident angle of the incoming plane wave.
+We represent the transmission-characteristics in the top and middle panels of Fig.~\ref{figtrs2D}, with the help of polar plots.
 While the top panel captures the untilted case (i.e., with $\eta =0 $), the middle panel corresponds to $\eta = 0.25$.

-It is worthwhile to compare the results obtained above with those for a 2d electron-gas (since free electrons do have a quadratic-in momentum dispersion).
-For a delta-function barrier, it is well-known that the transmission amplitude and the transmission coefficient are given by
+It is worthwhile to compare the results obtained above with those for a 2D electron-gas (since free electrons do have a quadratic-in-momentum dispersion).
+For a delta-function barrier, it is well-known that the transmission amplitude and the transmission probability for the free electrons are given by

-Comparing this with Eqs.~\eqref{eqtrs2d}, we find that while the 2d transmission coefficient is insensitive to the sign of $V_0$, the behaviour for 2d QBCP changes as we switch the sign of $V_0$ [cf. Fig.~\ref{figtrs2D}].
+Comparing this with Eqs.~\eqref{eqtrs2D} and \eqref{eqtrs2D2}, we find that, while the free electrons' transmission probability is insensitive to the sign of $V_0$, the behaviour for 2D untilted QBCP changes as we switch the sign of $V_0$ [cf. Fig.~\ref{figtrs2D}].
 The bottom panel of Fig.~\ref{figtrs2D} illustrates the polar plots of the transmission probability for a 2D electron-gas.